sarvan24/interfiling.github.io/README.md

 **Q:** Does calling USCIS multiple times have any affect on the case?

-**A:** No, as per [these immigrations attorney](https://www.avvo.com/legal-answers/does-calling-uscis-multiple-times-have-any-affect--3773865.html).
+**A:** No, as per [these immigration attorneys](https://www.avvo.com/legal-answers/does-calling-uscis-multiple-times-have-any-affect--3773865.html).
 If your attorney suggests not to call USCIS then follow what they say.
 ##

 ## References